House of Yi: Gojong and Sunjong / Korean Empire (1863–1896, 1897–1910)

 After the Meiji Restoration, Japan acquired Western military technology.
 With this power, it forced Joseon to sign the Japan–Korea Treaty of 1876 after the Ganghwa Island incident.
 It established a strong economic presence on the peninsula, heralding the beginning of Japanese imperial expansion in East Asia.
 In the 19th century tensions mounted between China and Japan, culminating in the First Sino-Japanese War; much of this war was fought on the Korean Peninsula.
 The Chinese defeat in the 1894 war resulted in the Treaty of Shimonoseki, which officially guaranteed Korea's independence from China.
 However, the treaty effectively granted Japan direct control over Korean politics.

 The Joseon court, pressured by encroachment from larger powers, tried to reinforce national integrity and declared the Korean Empire in 1897.
 King Gojong of Korea assumed the title of Emperor in order to assert Korea's independence; he gave himself the rank of the leaders of China and Japan.
 In addition, Korea sought modern military technology from other foreign powers, especially Russia, in order to fend off the Japanese.
 Technically, 1895 marks the end of the Joseon period, as the official name of the state was changed.
 But the dynasty continued, although Japan intervened in its affairs.
 For example, the 1895 assassination of the queen consort, Queen Min, is believed to have been orchestrated by Japanese general Miura Gorō.
-The queen had great influence on politics during the reign of her husband, and she tried to maintain the neutrality of the country by accepting the offers from the Russian Empire, allowing the later to have greater influence.
+The queen had great influence on politics during the reign of her husband, and she tried to maintain the neutrality of the country by accepting the offers from the Russian Empire, allowing the latter to have greater influence.
 After the death of the queen, the emperor honored her by posthumously promoting her status to empress (Empress Myeongseong).

 As an emperor, Gojong granted higher titles to some of his close relatives, and so did his successor Sunjong of Korea.
 In 1900, Gojong designated his younger son Yi Kang as Prince Imperial Ui (의친왕) and Yi Un as Prince Imperial Yeong (영친왕).
 Yi Seon, their older half brother who died young in 1880, was posthumously designated in 1907 as Prince Imperial Wan (완친왕).
 Gojong designated his (biological) elder brother Yi Jae-myeon as Prince Imperial Heung (흥친왕) in 1910.